basnijholt/zigzag-majoranas/paper/referee_responses_round_2.md

 Dear Dr. Samindranath Mitra,

-We would like to resubmit our revised manuscript where we address the referee C's remarks, for which we have done a whole set of new simulations.
+We would like to resubmit our revised manuscript where we address the referee C's remarks, for which we have done a set of new simulations.
 We have added one of these simulations' result as a paragraph to the Supplemental Material: "Zigzag devices and disorder".
 We also address the two questions below.